 BIO 113 Plants and Humanity: Explores human dependence on plants through investigations of plant structure and function, development, inheritance, diversity, and environmental interactions.
 Weighs value and limits of scientific approaches to improving world's food and biodiversity crises.
 Lab course for nonmajors.

 BIO 115 Human Reproduction and Development: Examines human reproduction, pregnancy, parturition, and lactation.
 Explores development from fertilization to birth.
 Discusses congenital abnormalities and their basis in genetics and the environment.
+Laboratory activities will highlight some of the methodological and conceptual approaches used to address questions arising from molecular, evolutionary, and physiological perspectives on reproduction-related phenomena.
 For nonmajors.

 BIO 117 Bacteria, Viruses and Humans: Introduces world of microorganisms and their impact on human life.
 Presents basic principles of biology while probing diversity, genetics, and ecology of microorganisms; their uses in food, agriculture, and industry; and their ability to produce disease.
 Lab exercises involve quantitative and qualitative analysis of bacterial nutrition and procedures for identification and control of microbes.
 Lab course for nonmajors.